HofNature/CryskuraHTTP/README.md

 - **SSL Support**: Optionally enable SSL by providing a certificate file.
 - **Threaded Server**: Supports multi-threaded request handling for better performance.
 - **Command-Line Interface**: Run the server from the command line with custom settings.
+- **Right Click Support**: Supports right-click context menu for launching the server on Windows.

 This project is not designed to replace full-scale, production-grade HTTP servers.
 Instead, it is ideal for small-scale web UI development or for use alongside tools like `pywebview` and `qtwebengine`.
 So don't expect it to handle thousands of concurrent connections or to have advanced features like load balancing or caching.